Zeus Web Server: History

-Zeus was designed to be a high-performance web server since the beginning of its development (1995) and since a few years later till the first decade of 2000s it was known as one of the fastest and most scalable web servers available on market.
+Zeus was designed to be a high-performance web server since the beginning of its development in 1995.
+Until the first decade of the 2000s, it was known as one of the fastest and most scalable web servers available on market.

 Despite its excellent performance, it never gained more than a few percentage points (less than 3%) in the global usage of most popular web servers.
 However, it was commonly used by hardware vendors submitting SPECweb99 benchmarks for their hardware.
 The SPECweb99 benchmark was retired in 2005 and replaced by SPECweb2005.
 While some SPECweb2005 submissions were made using Zeus, by 2008 it was no longer used by the top computer hardware performers.

 Support for AIX, Tru64, and Mac OS X was dropped on 10 June 2008.
-No new ZWS releases have been made since January 2010, and the company no longer offers a similar server solution.
-In July 2011, the company was acquired by Riverbed Technology, who ended support for ZWS on November 30, 2014.
+No new Zeus releases have been made since January 2010, and the company no longer offers a similar server solution.
+In July 2011, the company was acquired by Riverbed Technology, who ended support for Zeus on November 30, 2014.